boybundit/linebot/README.md

 🤖 SDK for the LINE Messaging API for Node.js

+This is community SDK.
+It comes with built-in server for quick setup and provide convenient addon functions to webhook event object.

 # About LINE Messaging API

 Please refer to the official API documents for details.